thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

   1. Check a source file contains syntax the compiler recognizes
   2. Create an in memory representation that's easier to work with than a big string
-     * We're doing compilers, so you _know_ this will be a tree
+     * We're building compilers, so you _know_ this will be a tree

 In theory, a simple task.
 You pick some syntax, hopefully that's easy to parse.